A Child’s Experience with a Postpartum Depressed Mother

 I asked if I could make an interview on her experience on growing up with a mother who was mentally ill and a father who had to get a divorce because of that.

-We sat down at a cozy café with a cheese cake each and Stephanie told me her story:
+We sat down at a cosy café with a cheesecake each and Stephanie told me her story:

 Stephanie’s mother had always been very moody.
 Her temper changed very quickly even long before she got her one and only baby at twenty-three years’ of age.
 Stephanie’s father and her mother had been a couple even from their teens and had lived together from that time.
 When the baby was born Stephanie’s father

 in the opinion of his wife and he got pushed away over and over to such an extent that he had to leave and find himself another place to live.

 To grow up watching a parent’s ever-changing mood takes all energy of a young child.
 To relax and learn new things is like a mountain to be climbed especially in surroundings with other people like at school.

 The mother “lived only for the baby” and people were kept at a distance.
 Stephanie only has few memories from the first years and she had to try not to provoke her mother to anger or fixed ideas.
 It didn’t prevent anything though.The mother didn’t think that Stephanie could manage things on her own as she was growing up and was very afraid that anything should happen to her.
 This attitude hasn’t changed now Stephanie is 27 years old.

 Stephanie wanted so much to go the kindergarten before school but was not allowed by the mother as she didn’t work.
 At school she remembers that she was marginalized, the teachers thought that she had learning difficulties and she didn’t want to invite other children to play at home as her mother was very moody.
 Stephanie was also far too shy to ask anybody to play with her.
 If anybody did want to play with her it was only to get hold of her toys.